kgateway-dev/kgateway/docs/content/gloo_routing/validation/_index.md

 # Sanitizing Config

-Gloo can be configured to pass partially config to Envoy by admitting it through an internal process referred to as *sanitizing*.
+Gloo can be configured to pass partially-valid config to Envoy by admitting it through an internal process referred to as *sanitizing*.

 Rather than refuse to update Envoy with invalid config, Gloo can replace the invalid pieces of configuration with preconfigured defaults.